SiFTW/PepperScience/content/post/alumni/people.md

 active = true  # Activate this widget? true/false
 weight = 68  # Order that this section will appear.

-title = "Meet the Alumni of the Mitchell Lab" subtitle = ""
+title = "Meet the Alumni of the Pepper Lab" subtitle = ""

 [content]